Nasrin-Rahimi/DataStructure-and-Algorithm/Trees and Graphs/graph.md

 the size of your graph, running algorithms across your nodes may not be feasible.

 Terminology

 Directed or undirected
 In directed graphs, edges point from the node at one end to the node at the other end.
 In undirected graphs, the edges simply connect the nodes at each end.
+Directed edges are like a one-way street and undericted edges are like a two-way street.

 In a directed graph, edges point from one node to another.
 In an undirected graph, the edges simply connect the nodes at each end.